| |

 San Francisco...

 first.
-They always know about the SF night life & the in's & out's of the party
+They always know about the SF night life & the overall party

 scene itself.